 - 1) Successful completion of a scheduled class.
-After successful completion of the Physical Education/Aquatics course in freshmen year, there are two courses that meet regularly throughout the academic day within each semester: Physical Fitness and Principles of Athletic Training.
-Refer to the descriptions above for their descriptions. - 2) Successful participation in a junior varsity or varsity sport (beginning sophomore year).
+After successful completion of the Physical Education/Aquatics course in freshman year, there is one course that meets regularly throughout the academic day within each semester: Principles of Athletic Training (See description above.) - 2) Successful participation in a junior varsity or varsity sport (beginning sophomore year).
 This includes being a team statistician or manager. - 3) Successful involvement in La Salle's intramural program.
 This includes participating in a minimum of two events per sport, in a minimum of two different intramural sports during an academic year.
 Partial participation in a previous year is not counted or carried over into a subsequent year.
 La Salle organizes between four and five sports annually.
-The sports typically include basketball, flag football, dodgeball and Wiffleball.
-Except for basketball, they are offered during the second semester.
-Intramural contests are held after school. - 4) Full participation in La Salle's Pep Band or full participation as dancer in La Salle's Spring Musical.
+The sports typically include basketball, flag football, dodgeball, and Wiffleball.
+Intramural contests are held after school. - 4) Full participation in La Salle's Pep Band - 5) Full participation as a dancer in La Salle's Spring Musical - 6) Full participation in the Fencing Club